microsoft/DeepSpeedExamples/applications/DeepSpeed-VisualChat/README.md

   - [**Helper**](./helper/README.md)

-## 🌱 DeepSpeed VisualChat's Roadmap 🌱
+## 🌱 DeepSpeed-VisualChat's Roadmap 🌱

 Our future plan includes but not limited to :
 - [ ] Support more models
 - [ ] Demonstrate how to training larger models with higher model quality

-## 💬 DeepSpeed VisualChat and DeepSpeed Community 💬
+## 💬 DeepSpeed-VisualChat and DeepSpeed Community 💬

 Just like how the success of [the BLOOM model](https://huggingface.co/bigscience/bloom) was supported by both [DeepSpeed Team](https://github.com/bigscience-workshop/Megatron-DeepSpeed) and many [open source contributors](https://huggingface.co/bigscience), we welcome all AI developers/practitioners/researchers to join this on-going effort for DeepSpeed-Chat.
 To participate:
 - Show your support by leaving a star ⭐ to our [DeepSpeed](https://github.com/microsoft/DeepSpeed) and [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples) GitHub repositories.